Writing has been sustained for ages. Human experiences found their way into writing and to books later on.

-    Atomic Habits: An Easy & Proven Way to Build Good Habits & Break Bad Ones (2018) by James Clear (Best Books of All Time)
+21. Atomic Habits: An Easy & Proven Way to Build Good Habits & Break Bad Ones (2018) by James Clear

 The no. 1 New York Times bestseller introduces you to a system to get what you want by forming the desired habits and getting rid of old ones that don’t serve you.

 Habits ensure a successful life, and success isn’t a target but a whole process.
 The book explains how to form any habit that leads to a life of your choice.
 In short, a formula for success.

 22. Grit: The Power of Passion and Perseverance (2016) by Angela Duckworth

 Duckworth believes that success requires consistency and a clear goal for which you are passionate.
 She doesn’t believe in the popular definition of success as having something extraordinary to get to the top.

 Hard work counts and is essential to sustain in the long run.
 The combination of a determined goal and persistence is what grit is.

 The author says grit can be developed and is flexible.
 A growth mindset has an essential role in developing and maintaining grit.

 Best Books For Health

 23. Ikigai: The Japanese Secret to a Long and Happy Life (2016) by Francesc Miralles and Hector Garcia